 Step 2: Add More Milk if Needed

-If the glaze is too thick for your liking, you can add in another tablespoon of milk.
+If the glaze is too thick for your liking, you can add another tablespoon of milk.

 Step 3: Decorate Cookies